DaBoombus/frontend-challenger/README.md

     I also moved the h1 tag into the index.html file in order to have it apply across both pages as a banner for the application.
 For the presentation/styling
     I decided to go for a simplistic look using vibrant colors as well as using CSS functions like hover to make it feel more responsive.
 I decided not to use any additional libraries for this project as I wanted to focus on learning angular.
+More information about the functionality of my project can be found as comments above methods in the recipient.js and recipientController.js.

     Most difficulties I had came from not knowing exactly what I was doing however with google at my side I found that angular JS was very user friendly especially compared to native JS.
 I also had a problem with node where it required me to install the express package which was fixed with the NPM INSTALL EXPRESS commade.